 The Bottom Line

-With that said, the long-term trajectory of the company's earnings is a lot more important than next year.
-We have forecasts for Alimera Sciences going out to 2022, and you can see them free on our platform here.
+Following on from that line of thought, we think that the long-term prospects of the business are much more relevant than next year's earnings.
+We have analyst estimates for Family Zone Cyber Safety going out as far as 2025, and you can see them free on our platform here.